-The Group recognizes a provision for decommissioning costs of smelting and refining facilities.
+recognizes provision decommissioning costs of smelting and refining facilities.
 Decommissioning costs are provided at the present value of expected costs to settle the obligation using estimated cash flows and are recognized as part of the cost of the particular asset.
 The cash flows are discounted at pre-tax rate that reflects the risks specific to the liability.
 The unwinding of the discount is expensed as incurred and recognized in the Statement of Profit and Loss as a finance cost.
 Changes in the estimated future costs or in the discount rate applied are added to or deducted from the cost of the asset.

-(ii) Provision for Restoration, rehabilitation and environmental costs to net present value, are provided for and a corresponding amount is capitalized at the start of each project as mining properties, as soon as the obligation to incur such costs arises.
+(ii) Provision for Restoration, rehabilitation and environmental costs

+An obligation to incur restoration, rehabilitation and environmental costs arises when environmental disturbance is caused by the development or ongoing production of a mine.
+Such costs, discounted to net present value, are provided for and a corresponding amount is capitalized at the start of each project as mining properties, as soon as the obligation to incur such costs arises.
 These costs are charged to the Statement of Profit and Loss over the life of the operation through the depreciation of the asset and the unwinding of the discount on the provision (considered as finance cost).
 The cost of the related asset is adjusted for changes in the provision due to factors such as updated cost estimates, changes to lives of operations, new disturbance and revisions to discount rates.
 The adjusted cost of the asset is depreciated prospectively over the lives of the assets to which they relate as per the depreciation policy.